AzumattDev/OdinsQOL/README.md

 #### 0.8.8
 * Change auto repair default value to false and change to sync with server's setting.
 Requested by Tyson#28262
 * Remove the ability to override your player name in the chatbox.
 Valid complaints with this feature have been made, and I have decided to remove it.
 I had forgotten that this was a feature, and I apologize for the inconvenience.
+* Fixed a bug where crafting items while your inventory was full could cause them to disappear.
 * Fix issue created in last version if you didn't have the BiFrost enabled.
 Reported by Tyson#28262.
 I forgot that the BiFrost is optional, and didn't code for that.
 My bad.
 #### 0.8.7
 * Mimic FastLink v1.1.0 update.
 Allow prompting for password still.
 Disable GUI when in loading screen.